ackrep-org/pyirk-core/docs/notes.md

 # Notes for docs

 ## Main
-- Use optional dependencies for required pakages
+- Use optional dependencies for required packages
+  -> try out in new branch, check if req only install is still possible, update ci
-- Add link to preprint in the main motivation section
+- Add link to preprint in the main motivation section -> later
-- Remove sentences *Nevertheless some usefulness cannot be excluded.* in Status
+- Remove sentences *Nevertheless some usefulness cannot be excluded.* in Status -> do it
 - Add some introductory sentences about the ideas behind pyirk, especially about the role and meaning of Entities, Statements and their friends.
+- To be precise:
+  - Basis is a knowledge graph that has nodes and edges
+  - Nodes are represented with Entities and Literals:
+    - Items
+    - Relations
+  - Semantic Triple (Subj, Pred, Obj) (from Repr.
+Theory) is a connection between 2 Nodes in the knowledge graph, pyirk calls this Statement, the Pred can be seen as an edge.
+Statement = (Ent, Rel, Ent).

 # User